dansmyers/ComputerOrganizationAndArchitecture/Labs/2-Server.md

 ```
 prompt$ sudo nginx
 ```
+If this command givs you a "could not bind" error, that's okay.
+It just means that nginx started running when you installed it.

 Your server is now up and sending a default page in response to HTTP requests.
 Later, when you're ready to stop it, use